cilium/hubble/README.md

 applications at a granularity and efficiency that was not possible before.
 It does so in a completely transparent way, without requiring the application to change or for the application to hide information.
 By building on top of [Cilium], Hubble can leverage [eBPF] for visibility.
-By relying on [eBPF], all visibility is programmable and allows for a dynamic approach that minimizes overhead while providing deep and detailed visibility where required.
+By leveraging on [eBPF], all visibility is programmable and allows for a dynamic approach that minimizes overhead while providing deep and detailed insight where required.
 Hubble has been created and specifically designed to make best use of these new [eBPF] powers.